Motion sickness has the power to ruin your travel day. If you suffer from it, you know how debilitating it can be.

 Motion Sickness Prevention Tips

-About Guide to Alternative Medicine Cathy Wong, N.D., has some homeopathic suggestions if drugs don't appeal to you.
-Peppermint and ginger both come in pill form (click the links to buy from Amazon) and are great for relieving mild nausea.
+Cathy Wong, N.D., has some homeopathic suggestions if drugs don't appeal to you.
+Peppermint and ginger both come in pill form and are great for relieving mild nausea.
 You could also try acupressure bands, which definitely help reduce symptoms, but haven't helped during particularly bad bouts for me.

 You can also try to sleep.
 A paramedic once recommended trying to sleep as soon as I boarded a yacht.
 Sleep will act to reset your inner ear and help you grow accustomed to the constant movement.
 It's not the easiest of things to do if you're violently swaying from side to side, but it does work if you can grab a 20-minute nap or so.

 And, of course, avoidance is the best strategy.
 If you know you feel unwell on buses, look to spend a little extra money on a taxi, or a train if you're traveling long-distance.
-If seasickness has always been an enemy of yours, don't sign up for a whale-watching trip in the hope that seeing the megafauna will be worth it -- you'll come to regret it afterwards.
+If seasickness has always been an enemy of yours, don't sign up for a whale-watching trip in the hope that seeing the megafauna will be worth it—you'll come to regret it afterward.

 How Can I Cure Motion Sickness?